lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

-As in most of other cases, we need to setup a creation information structure, named `VkRenderPassCreateInfo renderPassInfo = VkRenderPassCreateInfo.callocStack(stack)` in this case where we reference the whole set of attachments (color, depth, etc.) and the subpasses.
+As in most of other cases, we need to setup a creation information structure, named `VkRenderPassCreateInfo renderPassInfo = VkRenderPassCreateInfo.calloc(stack)` in this case where we reference the whole set of attachments (color, depth, etc.) and the subpasses.
 With that structure we create the render pass by invoking the `vkCreateRenderPass` function and store the handle.
 Finally, we add a `cleanup` method to release resources and another one to get the render pass handle:

 ```java
 public class SwapChainRenderPass {